Seandor/nodejs-study/udemy-nodejs/node-todo-api/mongodb-notes.md

 ### Testing
 While we are running the test using "npm run test-watch", we should not have our server running, it will interfere with supertest request.

+### Problem record

+1. When I am using postman to send a post request with JSON data {"text": "something", "completed": "true"}, it will parse the boolean value correctly. => It turns out I didn't save "completed" in the server.js, problem solved.